WULPUS/python_testbench/docs/docs/new_file.md

 As well as `greeting.bak`, which is a backup of the original file before the replacement was made.

-> [!NOTE]
+!!! info
-> In the future, the functionality of directly writing to a file will be moved to the `File` base class, so that all file types can use it.
+    In the future, the functionality of directly writing to a file will be moved to the `File` base class, so that all file types can use it.
 This will make it easier to create new file types that need to write to a file.
 Also, we should be able to create new files and not relay on existing files, so that we can create files from scratch.

+!!! success
     To find out more about how to create and register new tools and tasks, see the [new tool](new_tool.md) documentation.

     To find out more about the structure of the testbench, see the [structure](structure.md) documentation.